anydel1/Apt_Building_App/README.md

 The parametric modeling features include:

-A dropdown menu to choose the diagram mode:
-‘Show Building’
-‘Show Graph’
+1. **Dropdown Menu**: Choose from the following diagram modes:
+    - 'Show Building'
+    - 'Show Graph'
-‘Show Building and Graph’
+    - 'Show Building and Graph'

-Sliders to change the geometry of the building.
-With the sliders, you can adjust:
+2. **Sliders**: Adjust the geometry of the building:
-Overall length and width of the building
+    - Overall length and width
-Storey heights (including independently changing the first storey height) Number of storeys
+    - Storey heights (including independently changing the first storey height)
+    - Number of storeys
-Roof ridge height and length
+    - Roof ridge height and length

 ## Neo4j Database Connection